trungtrinh44/ibnn/README.md

 # We use larger learning rate lr2 for the variational parameters
 # A rule of thumbs is that lr2 equals a base value times the number of components.
 # For example, below we choose a base value of 0.2 and multiply it with 8.
+# Use a suitable large lr for variational params so they can quickly adapt to the change of deterministic weights.
 optimizer = torch.optim.SGD(
 [{
     'params': det_p,